The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 59 cities.

-Read on for more information on how the cities in Arkansas ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Arkansas ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

 De Queen is a city and the county seat of Sevier County, Arkansas, United States.
 The population was 6,629 at the 2010 census.
 The placename is the anglicization of the family name of the Dutch merchant and railway financier, Jan de Goeijen.
 De Goeijen was reportedly rather unhappy with the deformation of his name